Chrysomya bezziana: Characteristics

 Chrysomya bezziana belongs to the fly family Calliphoridae.
-This family comprises blow flies, carrion flies and cluster flies.
+This family comprises blow flies, carrion flies, and cluster flies.
 Other parasitic screwworms are found in this family, such as Cochliomyia hominivorax and Cochliomyia macellaria.

 Adult

 The body of the C. bezziana adult is typically metallic green or blue.
-The face of these flies is typically yellow with soft fine yellow hairs.
-The length of an adult fly ranges between 8 and 12 millimeters.
-The abdominal tergites (the segments of the dorsal portion of the fly) have narrow darker bands and the legs are black or dark-brown.
+The face of this species is typically yellow with soft, fine, yellow hairs.
+The length of an adult fly ranges between 8 and 12 mm.
+The abdominal tergites (the segments of the dorsal portion of the fly) have narrow darker bands and the legs are black or dark brown.
 Only the bases of the wings are infuscated; the wings have a glassy appearance.
-The anterior spiracles (small openings on the surface for the respiratory system) range from dark-brown to orange.
+The anterior spiracles (small openings on the surface for the respiratory system) range from dark brown to orange.

-Another close relative, Chrysomya megacephala, occurs in many of the same regions as C. bezziana; therefore, it is important to be able to distinguish between the flies.
-The male fly can be distinguished from Chrysomya megacephala by their eye facets.
-C. bezziana does not have a boundary dividing the upper and lower eye facets, while C. megacephala does have a boundary distinguishing the upper and lower portions.
-The female does not have as distinct differences and cannot be as easily distinguished from C. megacephala, but they can be identified by analyzing the frons (the uppermost part of the head of an insect).
+Another close relative, Chrysomya megacephala, occurs in many of the same regions as C. bezziana, so being able to distinguish between the flies is important.
+The male fly can be distinguished from C. megacephala by its eye facets.
+C. bezziana does not have a boundary dividing the upper and lower eye facets, while C. megacephala does have a boundary distinguishing them.
+The female does not have as distinct differences and cannot be as easily distinguished from C. megacephala, but can be identified by analyzing the frons (the uppermost part of the head of an insect).
 The frons of C. bezziana is more parallel, while C. megacephala has a frons that is distinctly narrow in the center.

 Larvae

 The third-instar larvae are smooth, lacking obvious body processes except on the last segment.
 The posterior spiracles are not hidden in the body cavity, and the peritreme of these spiracles is open.
-The larvae can be distinguished from its New-World relative C. hominivorax by observing the dorsal tracheal trunks.
+The larvae can be distinguished from its New World relative C. hominivorax by observing the dorsal tracheal trunks.
 Those of C. hominivorax are darkly pigmented from the 12th segment to the 10th or sometimes 9th segment, while those of C. bezziana are only pigmented for the last half of the 12th segment.
-The anterior spiracle has 4-6 lobes, with 7 on occasion.
+The anterior spiracle has four to six lobes, with three or seven on occasion.